What is needed to improve process safety culture in an organisation?

 These efficiencies became clear and resulted in the tasks being completed ahead of schedule.

 Coaching & Mentoring

-The third, and arguably most important input, is coaching and mentoring.
-At this stage, the awareness and understanding of an organisations standards should be set and enforced.
-This requires both time and effort to be completed successfully, but ultimately, everyone in the business has to be able to coach and mentor.
+Although it requires both time and effort to be successful, everyone in the business has to be able to coach and mentor.

-The key behaviour required for a good process safety culture is the continual improvement mode mindset.
 From the very top-down, everyone in an organisation should always try to seek out problems, because problems can be solved, and improvements can be made.
-Ultimately, the problems you cannot see cannot be improved.

 If you are unclear about the effectiveness of your process safety leadership or organisational culture, Sigma-HSE can help implement process safety management systems across a variety of industries and can collaborate with you to implement tailored process safety management solutions for your business.